dlandon/file.activity-next/README.md

 ### Latest version:

-Copy the URL below exactly as shown: https://raw.githubusercontent.com/dlandon/file.activity-next/master/file.activity-next.plg
+Copy the URL exactly as shown: https://raw.githubusercontent.com/dlandon/file.activity-next/master/file.activity-next.plg

 ### Specific version:

-Copy the URL below exactly as shown: https://raw.githubusercontent.com/dlandon/file.activity-next/vYYYY.MM.DD/file.activity-next.plg
+Copy the URL exactly as shown: https://raw.githubusercontent.com/dlandon/file.activity-next/vYYYY.MM.DD/file.activity-next.plg

 Enter the release date "YYYY.MM.DD" of the specific version you want to install.
 Be sure to keep the "v" before the release date.